All Souls Unitarian Church: Ministry of Marlin Lavanhar

 In 2000, the All Souls' congregation, then comprising about 1,000 members, voted to call Reverend Marlin Lavanhar as its senior minister.
 Lavanhar had grown up in suburban Chicago, Illinois, where he grew up in the Unitarian Universalist Church.
 After high school, he moved to New Orleans, and earned a Bachelor of Arts degree in sociology at Tulane University in 1990.
 After graduation, he and a friend moved to Kyoto, Japan, to work and study for two years.
 (Note: His work in Kyoto involved teaching both the English language and American culture.)
 The pair then began a three-year adventure traveling the world on mountain bikes.
 They covered about 20,000 miles, to learn about religions and religious practices in different cultures and traditions.
 Not only did he study the main religions along the route (Buddhism, Judaism, Hinduism, Islam, and Christianity), he searched out Unitarian-related communities on Negros island in the Philippines, in the Khasi Hills of Northeast India, and in Pakistan, Sri Lanka, the Czech Republic, Hungary, and Romania.
 He later said that the journey helped him recognize that he was called to become a Unitarian minister.

 Returning home from his adventures, Lavanhar decided to enroll at the Harvard Divinity School.
 He earned the Master of Divinity degree in 1999, then was ordained by the Unitarian Universalist Association in 1999.
 He first went to be minister of outreach at the historic First and Second Church in Boston.
 Then he was sent as pastor to the North Shore Unitarian Church in Deerfield, Illinois, where he became better known throughout the UUA for developing the "Soulful Sundown Service", designed to attract young people.
 In 2000, the All Souls search committee met with him, heard him preach and evidently were quite impressed.
 Although he had no experience running even a small church, he had so many other qualifications they were seeking that they had no difficulty in recommending him to their own congregation.
 At the age of 31, he became the youngest senior minister in the UUA.

 Lavanhar was a leading opponent of the Tulsa Zoo's controversial (and short-lived) 2005 decision to include a creationism exhibit.
 Lavanhar presided over the 2004 memorial service for Fern Holland, a Tulsa lawyer and human rights activist who was the first U.S. civilian to be killed in the Iraq War.
 In February 2010 he traveled to Uganda to speak in opposition to the proposed Uganda Anti-Homosexuality Bill.
-All Souls has also been noted for its efforts to re-examine the 1921 Tulsa race riot, including the controversial role of the church's co-founder and Tribune publisher Richard Lloyd Jones, as well as the riot's lasting impact in Tulsa.
+All Souls has also been noted for its efforts to re-examine the 1921 Tulsa race massacre, including the controversial role of the church's co-founder and Tribune publisher Richard Lloyd Jones, as well as the riot's lasting impact in Tulsa.